robinroestenburg/hitting-rock-bottom/README.markdown

 ## Hitting Rock Bottom

-Ruby implementation of the Hitting Rock Bottom puzzle from the PuzzleNode's site.
-I focused on using the Matrix datatype for this one.
+Ruby implementation of the Hitting Rock Bottom puzzle from the PuzzleNode's site as part of this weeks Rubies in the Rough assignment.

+I also wanted to get a bit more experience in using the Matrix datatype, so that's why I modelled the Cave using a Matrix.

 ### Usage
 Example usage: